Nuitka: Limitations

 Currently it is not possible to cross-compile binaries (e.g. building the executable on Windows and shipping it to macOS).

 Standalone binaries built using the --standalone command line option include an embedded CPython interpreter to handle aspects of the language that are not determined when the program is compiled and must be interpreted at runtime, such as duck typing, exception handling, and dynamic code execution (the eval function and exec function or statement), along with those Python and native libraries that are needed for execution, leading to rather large file sizes.

 Nuitka's design heavily relies on the internals of the CPython interpreter, and as a result other implementations of the Python language such as PyPy, Jython, and IronPython cannot be used instead of CPython for the runtime interpreter and library.

 Usage

 Nuitka can be installed from the repositories of many Linux distributions.
 It can also be installed through pip and pip3, respectively.
-Compilation is done either with nuitka program.py or with Python itself (python -m nuitka program.py).
+Compilation is done either with nuitka program.py or by calling Python itself and afterwards defining which module to run, which in this case is Nuitka (python -m nuitka program.py).